Revertron/Mimir/README.md

 Not in particular order:

 * File transfer: Big files, no limits because it's P2P.
-* Group chats: What a messenger without your groups?
 * Video calls: Your mum will see your face and smile!
 * News channels: Appealing articles in rich format with pictures.
 * Other platforms: Now I'm creating a proof of concept for Android, later desktop and etc.